 - Attract millennials: In PwC’s Employee Financial Wellness Survey, the most sought after benefit for millennials was student loan repayment assistance.8 Adding millennials to your workforce can bring your company a fresh perspective and increased technical skills at a lower cost than hiring more experienced workers.

 - Reduce turnover rate: Offering student loan repayment benefits makes employees feel valued and appreciated, which reduces turnover rate.

-Whether or not your company offers a student loan repayment benefit, providing employees with a financial wellness program is essential.
+Whether or not your company offers a student loan contribution program, providing employees with a financial wellness program is essential.
 Helping your employees understand the necessity of paying down debt while saving will increase employee financial wellness and your bottom line.

 To find the right financial wellness program, look for one that is:

 - Valuable for all employees: With content that adapts to each user’s age, financial situation, life stage, etc.

 - Interactive: With features like video and gamification to increase engagement.